 Now medically retired, Derrick feels lucky to have gotten a second chance at life, and has high hopes for his future.
-He is looking forward to marrying his fiancée Cara and making memories with his son Donovan, but the obstacles Derrick has to deal with in his home overshadow his joys.
-Struggling with everyday tasks, like brushing his teeth because the counter tops are too high, prevent him from spending quality time with his family.
-Derrick feels that once he receives a specially adapted custom Homes For Our Troops home he can truly begin to rebuild his life.
+He is happy to be starting a life with his wife Cara and making memories with his son Donovan, but the obstacles Derrick had to deal with in his previous home overshadowed his joys.
+Struggling with everyday tasks, like brushing his teeth because the counter tops were too high, prevented him from spending quality time with his family.
+Now that Derrick is living in a specially adapted custom Homes For Our Troops home he feels he can truly begin to rebuild his life.

-The freedom and independence he will regain in the HFOT home will fuel Derrick’s ambition to finish his bachelor’s degree in cyber security, and fulfill his dream of opening his own business someday.
+Having finished his bachelor’s degree in cyber security, the freedom and independence he regains in the HFOT home fuels Derrick’s ambition to fulfill his dream of opening his own business someday.
+He is currently working as an advanced cyber risk researcher.
+He also does motivational speaking and teaching at a local homeless shelter.
 “I want to show and prove to others it is possible to be a productive, valued member of society after injury – all we need is a little help from the people we served and protected,” Derrick says.

-Originally from Pennsylvania, Derrick is choosing to build his home in North Carolina because he has built a support network there and, most importantly, it is where he met Cara, the love of his life.
+Originally from Pennsylvania, Derrick chose to build his home in North Carolina because he has built a support network there and, most importantly, it is where he met Cara, the love of his life.

-Derrick is incredibly grateful to be receiving an HFOT home and considers HFOT’s donors and supporters his guardian angels.
-“Your love and support for Veterans like me gives me hope.
+Derrick is incredibly grateful to have received an HFOT home and considers HFOT’s donors and supporters his guardian angels.
+“Your love and support for Veterans like me give me hope.
 If I can help just one person in the same way, life and all its trials will be worth it,” he says.